github/docs/content/admin/configuration/configuring-your-enterprise/command-line-utilities.md

 $ ghe-config core.github-hostname
 # Gets the configuration value of `core.github-hostname`
 $ ghe-config core.github-hostname URL
-# Sets the configuration value of `core.github-hostname` to URL for example, `example.com`
+# Sets the configuration value of `core.github-hostname` to the specified URL
 $ ghe-config -l
 # Lists all the configuration values
 ```